 This simple principle captures the purpose of meditation right at its essence.
-In meditation, we seek to refine our awareness of moments when we are swayed out of balance.
-Having noticed it, we can cultivate counter-balancing measures to help us cultivate a positive amount of stress or stimulation.
+In meditation, we seek to refine our insight and understanding of the moments when we are swayed out of balance.
+Having noticed it, we can cultivate counter-balancing measures in our mind, and in our life to help us cultivate a positive amount of stress or stimulation.

 This principle is applicable to almost every yogic and meditative practice, including all yoga asanas.
 It has infinite applications in all areas of life.
-Additionally, there is no limit to the level of refinement; it is a constant practice of seeking deeper and more enjoyable states of mind & body.
+Additionally, there is no limit to the level of refinement; it is a constant practice of seeking for deeper and more enjoyable states of mind.